-His research focused on the physics and statistics of earthquakes, earthquake prediction, the interior structure of the Earth, plate tectonics, pattern recognition, nonlinear earthquake dynamics, and several other areas of solid-Earth geophysics, as well as musical perception, and dating of ancient pottery by thermoluminescence.
-Although best known for his theoretical breakthroughs, he also made pioneering measurements of seismic wave velocities and tidal gravity variations at the South Pole.
+His research focused on the physics and statistics of earthquakes, earthquake prediction, the interior structure of the Earth, plate tectonics, pattern recognition, non-linear earthquake dynamics and several other areas of solid Earth geophysics.
+His wide-ranging research interests also included musical perception and the dating of ancient pottery by thermoluminescence.
+Best known for his theoretical breakthroughs, he also made pioneering measurements of seismic wave velocities and tidal gravity variations at the South Pole.

-One of the milestones in the evolution of seismology is the representation theorem by Robert Burridge and Knopoff in 1964, which is called the first principle of modern seismology.
-In addition, a widely cited model by Burridge and Knopoff in 1964 has attracted widespread attention in statistical physics and seismology, and is regarded as one of the most important models in condensed matter physics.
+One of the milestones in the evolution of seismology is the representation theorem by Robert Burridge and Knopoff in 1964.
+It is recognized as the first principle in modern seismology.
+In addition, a widely cited model by Burridge and Knopoff in 1964 attracted widespread attention in statistical physics and seismology, and is regarded as one of the most important models in condensed matter physics.